-- 1. Find the most comfortable position for your body. - 2.
+- 1. Find a comfortable seated position. - 2.
 Take five slow deep breaths.
 Feel the rise of the abdomen as you inhale, and the fall of the abdomen as you exhale. - 3.
 Relax and release the jaw. - Bring awareness to the left aspect of the jaw.
-Is this area tense, relaxed, or neutral? - You may notice that the upper and lower teeth on the left are clenched together.
-Separating them brings awareness and relaxation to the jaw. - Note the status of the right jaw and separate the teeth. - Take a slow, deep breath, and observe how it feels to have the back teeth separated, and the jaw relaxed.
+Is this area tense, relaxed, or neutral?

+- You may notice that the upper and lower teeth on the left are clenched together.
+Separating them brings awareness and relaxation to the jaw. - Note the status of the right jaw, and separate the teeth to facilitate relaxation. - Take a slow, deep breath, and observe how it feels to have the back teeth separated, and the jaw relaxed.